 Hiring and retaining great employees has become a major challenge for many businesses.
 Traditionally, resumes, references, and interviews are major factors that hiring personnel use to evaluate the qualifications of employees.

 In recent years, however, many businesses started including credit scores in their hiring processes.
 Since credit scores reflect candidates’ credit account activities, a person with a good score is more finally responsible.
-That is they pay their bills on time, keep up with their accounts, and avoid financial decisions that can put their finances in jeopardy.
-In order to keep up with these terms, these employees must fulfill the obligations of their jobs and stay employed all the time.
+That is, they pay their bills on time, keep up with their accounts, and avoid financial decisions that can jeopardize their finances.
+To keep up with these terms, these employees must fulfill the obligations of their jobs and stay employed all the time.
 A person with a good credit score is more likely to be a good employee.
 For this reason, some employers prefer candidates with good credit scores.